reasonml/reasonml.github.io/docs/installation.md

  (name hello)
  (public_name hello))
 ```
+> Note: dune uniformly uses the .exe extension to build native executables, even on Unix where programs don’t usually have a .exe extension.

 The `executable` stanza is used to define executables and the `name` field is used to specify the name of the executable (Can run with `dune exec src/hello.exe`).
 The `public_name` field is used to specify the name of the executable when it is installed and allows you to run the executable with `hello` directly: `dune exec hello`.

 Run the project (this will compile the project and run the executable):